0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

     ![img](../../img/pos/withdraw-reward.png)
     </center>

-This will withdraw the MATIC token rewards to your Ethereum address.
+This will withdraw the POL token rewards to your Ethereum address.

 ## Restake rewards